| Center for Coordination Science

 context-specific nature make it difficult to predefine the exact changes

 to be realized and to predict their likely organizational impact.
+We suggest an alternative model of managing technological change, one

 that reflects the dynamic and variable nature of contemporary organizations